Devan Ramachandran

 Devan Ramachandran (born 19 March 1968) is an Indian judge presently serving as a judge of Kerala High Court, the highest court in the Indian state of Kerala and in the Union Territory of Lakshadweep.

 Early life and education

 Devan Ramachandran did his schooling at Bhavans Vidya Mandir, Ernakulam.
 He then studied at Sacred Heart College, Kochi, and graduated in law from Government Law College, Ernakulam.

 Career

 He started practice as an advocate in March 1991, under the guidance of his father, Senior Advocate Mr. M.P.R.
 Nair, Barrister-at-Law (Middle Temple- London).
 He practiced in various branches of law, including constitutional, corporate, financial and civil.

-The Kerala High Court had engaged Sri Devan Justice Ramachandran, at the young age of 33, to be its counsel; and he also served as standing counsel for the CBSE, various private and public companies, many banking and financial institutions, including the Indian Banks' Association, the principal financial advisory mechanism to Reserve Bank of India.
+The Kerala High Court had engaged Sri Devan Ramachandran, at the young age of 33, to be its counsel; And he also served as standing counsel for the CBSE, various private and public companies, many banking and financial institutions, including the Indian Banks' Association, the principal financial advisory mechanism to Reserve Bank of India.